Elsie Paroubek: Discovery

 Black-and-white photo of the Chicago drainage canal near the Lockport power plant.
 Taken between 1898 and 1910.
 Elsie's body was found in this area.
 Source: Library of Congress file #4a22397.

-Two days later on May 9, 1911, electrical engineer George T. Scully and other employees of the Lockport power plant near Joliet, thirty-five miles outside of Chicago, saw a body floating in the Chicago Sanitary and Ship Canal.
+On May 8, 1911, electrical engineer George T. Scully and other employees of the Lockport power plant near Joliet, thirty-five miles outside of Chicago, saw a body floating in the Chicago Sanitary and Ship Canal.
 At first, they thought it was an animal from one of the nearby farms, but three hours later, realizing it was a human being, sent out a boat to bring it to shore.
 Undertaker William Goodale, examining the body, said that it appeared to fit Miss Paroubek's description: "The description tallied to the shade of the hair, the texture of the stockings, and the stuff and tint of the dress of little Elsie."
 He thought the body had been in the water for several weeks, although only slightly decomposed.
 Another report indicated that her body was "badly decomposed" but there were "no marks of violence" on her body.

 Goodale notified Chicago authorities who sent Police Lt.
 Costello to the Paroubek home.
 Karolina Paroubek cried "Mé drahé dítě!"
 (English: "My dear child!") and begged to be told Elsie was alive.
 Frank was taken to the Goodale funeral home at midnight.
 He said, "The clothes look like Elsie's.
 But the face -- I can't recognize it.
 Her mother alone can tell."
 Another newspaper reported that Frank immediately said "That's Elsie," and began to cry.

 Goodale Memorial Chapel, 912 S. Hamilton Street, Lockport, Illinois.
 Elsie's body was taken here.
 This funeral home is still in operation.
 Source: Wikimedia Commons.

 Karolina arrived at the funeral home by trolley car the following morning and positively identified Elsie, saying "It's you, my darling.
 Thank God we've found you and you're not in the hands of the gypsies."
 For the next hour, she paced or sat nervously in an adjoining room with Frank holding her hands, weeping, and praying.
-Goodale, who had kept track of the disappearance in the papers, made this statement to police: "The body appears to have been in the water for about a month, which would tally with the date of Elsie Paroubek's disappearance.
+Goodale, who had kept track of the disappearance in the papers, made this statement to police: "The body appears to have been in the water for about a month, which tally with the date of Elsie Paroubek's disappearance.
 The child, when she left home, was without hat, and her clothing tallies in every respect with that found on the dead body.
 There was no ring or other ornament, and in that respect, the descriptions correspond.
 Excepting only as to the color of the eyes, which cannot be clearly observed as to color, the descriptions are identical."